Eco-driving: what is it and how do you do it?

 Get your future electric car delivered fast!

-Discover several models of electric vehicles available for quick delivery!
+Discover several models of electric vehicles that can be delivered quickly!

 • Example: There's no need to accelerate before reaching a red light or before slowing down.